 Faculty are urged to consult with the Study Abroad Office (SAO) as soon as they know they may want to develop a new program.
 For new programs, planning is generally a two-year process.
 A great deal of effort goes into developing strong academic international experiences, and the amount of time needed should not be underestimated.

-For example, a proposal for a summer program departing in May 2016 should ideally be researched during summer and fall of 2014 and submitted for approval by the proposal deadline date in May 2015.
-The Faculty Director would then gather any additional necessary program details over summer 2015 and work with the SAO to create a program flyer, program brochure webpage, and application in time for the Study Abroad Fair in October.
+For example, a proposal for a summer program departing in May 2017 should ideally be researched during summer and fall of 2015 and submitted for approval by the proposal deadline date in May 2016.
+The Faculty Director would then gather any additional necessary program details over summer 2016 and work with the SAO to create a program flyer, program brochure webpage, and application in time for the Study Abroad Fair in September/October.

 See the program proposal deadlines page for specific dates.

 Faculty-led study abroad programs meet the following criteria: